juspay/hyperswitch-cdk/README.md

 - [ ] How should we have the subnet distribution?
   1. Similar to how we currently have in production
-  2. We should create a HLD with the primary architecture in mind. [diagram](https://www.figma.com/file/4Izk569Fqq5yf8vf5RwyGW/HyperSwitch---PCI-DSS-Architecture-Diagrams?type=design&node-id=387-61&mode=design)

 ### Subnet design